 If lindane gets into your eyes, wash them with water right away and get medical help if they are still irritated after washing.

 When you apply lindane to yourself or someone else, wear gloves made of nitrile, sheer vinyl, or latex with neoprene.
 Do not wear gloves made of natural latex because they will not prevent lindane from reaching your skin.
-Throw away your gloves and wash your hands well when you are finished.
+Dispose of your gloves and wash your hands well when you are finished.

 Lindane lotion is used only to treat scabies.
 Do not use it to treat lice.
 To use the lotion, follow these steps: